-What Causes Balance Problems After a Stroke?
+What Causes Balance Problems After Stroke?

+In addition to areas of the brain being labelled by structure, the brain can be divided into left and right hemispheres.
 Each hemisphere of the brain controls the opposite side of the body.
 Strokes usually affect either the left or right hemisphere while leaving the other side undamaged.

 Best Methods for Regaining Balance After Stroke

 There are a number of effective interventions to help survivors regain balance after stroke.
 Because every stroke is different, each survivor will benefit from different rehabilitation methods.